iurjoh/Falun/README.md

 ## Media

 - [Falun official site](https://www.falun.se/) where I found photos, icons and logos for press use;
+- [Techsini](https://techsini.com/multi-mockup/index.php) Multi Device Website Mockup Generator was used to generate the image used in this README.md in the opening section "Falun: Life is more exciting here!"
 - Other images used on the site as in the Gallery section are from my personal archive.

 ## Acknowledgements